How To Be Private Online

 Torrenting

-uTorrent and Deluge are torrent clients that support encrypted transfers.
-To be anonymous you must still use a VPN that does not log your activities (like Private Internet Access).
+I recommend using torrent client that support encrypted transfers like uTorrent, Transmission and Deluge.
+To avoid snoopers, I also recommend running a VPN that does not log your activities while torrenting (like Private Internet Access).
 Or you can run your own VPN using Open VPN.
 Alternatively, you can use a private file sharing application like Retroshare or OneSwarm.

 Cloud Storage / Syncing

-Dropbox is a great app, but it doesn’t encrypt your files before they leave your computer.
-You can use Truecrypt – it creates a encrypted container inside of Dropbox to store your files.
+Dropbox is a great application, but it doesn’t encrypt your files before they leave your computer.
+You can use Truecrypt to create a encrypted container inside Dropbox to store your files.
 There are also open source cloud storage solutions: ownCloud and Tonido.
-Other good choices include Wuala, SpiderOak,and Symform — these services also encrypt your data before it leaves your computer.
-They can be challenging to set-up, however.
+Other good choices include Wuala, SpiderOak and Symform — these services encrypt your data before it leaves your computer.
+They can be challenging to set up, however.

 Operating Systems

-You can switch to the open-source Linux operating system.
+You can switch to the mostly open-source Linux/GNU operating system.
 Both Windows and Mac OS X limit your control when using your computer, and both systems have proprietary code that is not accessible to you.
 You can read about the problems with Windows, Mac OS X and the iPhone.
-Mint Linux (KDE Edition) is a version of Linux that is easy to use and don’t require complex installations.
-However, OpenBSD is probably the most secure Linux distribution — this highly technical document explains why.
-See also the Tails Linux installation.

 Applications